Fiserv/Commerce-Hub/docs/Resources/Master-Data/Transaction-Details.md

 #### Authorization Sequence

-The below table identifies the valid values of type of authorization sequence requested.
+The below table identifies the valid values of type of `authorizationSequence`.

 | Value | Description |
 | ----- | ----- |